NathanLibo-on/3QPortfolioLiLibo-on/public/9LiLibo-onseatwork2.md

 - Give .content a z-index: 1.

 - Guided Question: Why does the notice appear on top of the content?
 What happens if you swap the z‑index values?
+      - This is because the z-index of .notice is higher than .content, meaning it should appear above .content.
+If we swap the values, .content would appear above .notice.

 - Challenge:
     * What changes that you have to do on the code that will position .notice box on the top right corner of the .content box?
 Please write the code on paper as well (both html and css on the part of .notice and .content).
     * Try to change the position of .content to relative then to fixed.
 What do you observed each time?
+      - When changed to relative, then it moved relative to the position it has when no position values were inputed.
+      - When changed to fixed, it fixed .content to that position in the viewport of the browser, meaning that even if you scroll .content will still be in the same position of your browser.
     * What do you observe on about the effect of z-index on .notice and .content boxes?
+      - It changes the hierarchy of which object should appear on top of another.
+The higher the value, the more important it will be and will appear on top of everthing else.

 3. Please answer the following reflection questions (15 minutes)